 The pasta made it through the roller without falling apart, though the edges were a bit more ragged than I was used to.
 I was a little worried that it wouldn’t survive the cutting but it held together quite nicely.
 I draped the strands over the backs of my chairs and counters to let it rest.
 Later that evening, I boiled the pasta in lightly salted water and tossed it with a rich red sauce.
 I tentatively took my first bites.
 I was so relieved that the texture and flavor were exactly like I remembered–amazing!

 There really is no comparison for fresh gluten-free pasta.
-And making pasta is a little like making love.
-The first few times it feels a little clumsy and awkward, but once you get the hang of it (and if you have the right partner) it’s an easy, fun and dare I say pleasurable way to spend the afternoon.
+Making pasta is a little like making love.
+The first few times it feels a little clumsy and awkward.
+Once you get the hang of it (with the right partner) it’s an easy, fun (and dare I say pleasurable) way to spend the afternoon.
 Ahem.

 - 3 Cups GF AP Flour Blend

 - 1 teaspoon sea salt

 - 4 teaspoons xanthan gum